raspy135/Qun-synthesizer/README.md

 Minimum setup to archive PolyMono (2 Oscillators per voice) will be the following with 2 devices setup:

 1. In System menu , "Num of devices" should be 2 for all devices.
 Set Dev Index=1 for Master device, 2 for Slave device.
 This will be saved to flash memory.
-2. Iniaialize a preset (4 second press of Rec button) on Master device.
+2. Initialize a preset (4 second press of Rec button) on Master device.
 3. Make sure it plays initial SAW wave sound.
 4. Go Key / Other submenu and set MonoDuoPolyMode to "PolyMono"
 5. Press "Rec" button on Master device.
 It will dump all preset parameters as MIDI CC messages.
 After the dump, all preset state should be in sync between devices.